EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-directfb.md

 export SDL_DIRECTFB_X11_CHECK=0

-To disable the use of linux input devices, i.e. multimice/multikeyboard support, use
+To disable the use of linux input devices, i.m_event. multimice/multikeyboard support, use

 export SDL_DIRECTFB_LINUX_INPUT=0